What we know about victims of Texas outlet mall shooting

 A mall security guard, a young engineer and three children are among the victims of the Allen mall mass shooting.
 Stuti Mishra and Rachel Sharp report

-A three-year-old boy, two elementary-age sisters, a young engineer from India and mall workers are among the eight people killed in a mass shooting in Allen, Texas.
+A three-year-old boy, two elementary-age sisters, a young engineer from India and mall workers are among the eight people killed in last weekend’s horror mass shooting in Allen, Texas.

 The shooting unfolded at around 3.30pm local time at the crowded Dallas-area Allen Premium Outlets mall on Saturday as families and friends enjoyed their weekends.

-Mauricio Garcia, 33, drove to the mall with an AR-15-style rifle and opened fire outside the stores.
+Mauricio Garcia, a 33-year-old former security guard believed to have harboured neo-Nazi and white supremacist beliefs, drove to the mall armed with an AR-15-style rifle and opened fire on innocent shoppers and workers.

-He was killed by a law enforcement officer who was on the scene and rushed to the gunfire.
+He was killed by a law enforcement officer who was on the scene and rushed to subdue the gunman.

 Police have not released a possible motive behind the shooting, but the gunman was wearing a patch reading “RWDS” – that stands for “Right Wing Death Squad” – as he carried out the rampage.